DataDog/documentation/content/en/real_user_monitoring/rum_explorer.md

 ---
-title: Views Explorer
+title: RUM Explorer
 kind: documentation
 description: ""
 beta: true
 further_reading:
 - link: "/real_user_monitoring/rum_analytics"
   tag: "Documentation"
-  text: "Build analytics upon your views"
+  text: "Build analytics upon your events."
 ---

-The Views Explorer allow you to explore all your views collected from your different applications.
+The RUM Explorer allow you to explore all your events collected from your different applications.

 ## Context

-Build up a context to explore your views in your views explorer page first by selecting the proper [time range](#time-range) then by using the [search bar](#search-syntax) to filter your views and Analytics.
+Build up a context to explore your events in your RUM explorer page first by selecting the proper [time range](#time-range) then by using the [search bar](#search-syntax) to filter your events and Analytics.

 ### Time Range